Skip to content

 Section titled “Question Answering (QA) vs Language Understanding”

-QA is focused on static answers from known content.
+QA is focused on static answers from known content with slight variations possible.
 For LLMs, it is similar to Retrieval Augmented Generation (RAG) - Retrieval Augmented Generation (RAG)

 NLU focuses on understanding intents and performing actions.

-Example are recognizing organization or industry terms and custom locations.
+Example are recognizing specific entities, organization or industry terms and custom locations.

 Define entity labels and label documents.
 Custom named entities will be used for train models.